hellojwilde/hellojwilde.github.io/_drafts/gossamer.md

 We're working to enable the following development cycle:

-1. Build a prototype in a few hours or maybe a couple days, and at the maximum fidelity possible--featuring user data, instead of mock information.
+1. Build a prototype in a few hours or maybe a couple days, and at the maximum fidelity possible--featuring real user data, instead of placeholders.
 2. Share the prototype with testers as easily as sharing a web page.
 3. Understand how the prototype is performing in user testing relative to the status quo, qualitatively and quantitatively.
 4. Polish and move ideas that work into the real world in days or possibly weeks, instead of months or years.